Mohammed VI Football Academy: Foundation

 In 2007, the Moroccan monarch instructed Groupe 3 Architectes to build a football academy in Sala Al Jadida.
-The project costed around MAD140 million.
+The project cost around MAD140 million.
 In the beginning, project manager Nasser Larguet toured the country to find adequate candidates.
 Afterwards, the academy started a testing system to accept students.
 The North-African Academy is managed by Compagnie Générale Immobilière, a non-profit organization.
 The academy is presided by the personal royal secretary of King Mohamed VI, Mounir El Majidi, who is also the head of FUS Rabat.

 King Mohamed VI supported the project by presenting financial aids to encourage similar initiatives in other cities and to guarantee the progress of Football activities in the country.

 In March 2010, King Mohammed VI inaugurated the academy which aims to provide education, mentoring and football training for its students.
 The academy opened its doors in September 2010.
 It is destined for around 50 candidates aged between 13 and 18 years old.
 This educational sports facility is financially supported by personal funding from the king.
-It has also received a part of private investments from ONA, Maroc Télécom, Addoha, BMCE, CDG and AttijariWafa bank.
+It has also received a part of private investments from ONA, Maroc Télécom, Addoha, Bank of Africa, CDG and AttijariWafa bank.

-In 2015, similar academies were launched in several cities across Morocco such as Agadir, Tangier, Saïdia...
+In 2015, similar academies were launched in several cities across Morocco, including Agadir, Tangier, and Saïdia.